-Statistics is used in many different ways in diverse contexts.
-For a cricket fan, Statistics is the information about runs scored or wickets taken by a player.
+Statistics is used in different contexts various different ways.
+For example, for a cricket fan, Statistics is the information about runs scored or wickets taken by a player.
 For the manager of a manufacturing unit, Statistics may be the information about the production/manufacturing process.
 For a medical researcher, investigating the effects of a new drug, Statistics is the evidence of research efforts.
 For a college student, Statistics shows the grades or marks scored in a course.
 Thus, in all these examples, Statistics refers to quantitative data from the area under study.
 Statistics as a subject is an important branch of knowledge and is devoted to various techniques of collection, presentation, analysis and interpretation of data.
 It is a science of learning from data.
-The subject provides tools for making decisions when conditions of uncertainty prevail, using ideas of probability.
-Hence Statistical tools and techniques are used in almost all fields such as agriculture, business, management, economics, finance, insurance, education, sports, biotechnology, medical science, etc. During the last two decades, large amount of data has been collected with the help of computers or advanced information technology equipments and more and more sophisticated statistical techniques are needed for the effective analysis and drawing meaningful conclusions from these data.
+The subject provides tools from probability for making decisions when conditions of uncertainty prevail.
+Hence Statistical tools and techniques are used in almost all fields such as agriculture, business, management, economics, finance, insurance, education, sports, biotechnology, medical science, etc. During the last two decades, large amount of data has been collected with the help of computers and various information technology system and more and more sophisticated statistical techniques are needed for the effective analysis and to draw meaningful conclusions from these data.
 Knowledge of different aspects of Statistics has become crucial in the present technologically advanced scenario.
-There is a continuous demand for statisticians in the fields of education, industry, software and research.
+There is a continuous demand for statisticians in fields of education, industry, software and research.
 The syllabi of three-year B.A.
 (Special) degree course in Statistics are framed in such a way that the students at the end of the course are thorough in basic statistical techniques and are ready to pursuea Master degree and/or simultaneously able to seek jobs involving statistical analysis related to a variety of data sets in order to arrive at some valid conclusions.